 Spring-Boot-Classes and Spring-Boot-Lib are particularly interesting, as they tell us where the class loader is going to find classes and external libraries.

 5. How to Choose

-When analyzing tools, it’s imperative to take account of the purpose these tools are created for.
-Do we want to ease the development or ensure smooth deployment and portability?
+When analyzing tools, it’s imperative we take into account the purpose these tools were created for.
+Do we want to ease the development, or ensure smooth deployment and portability?
 Let’s have a look at the phases most affected by this choice.